sergent-shiranu/EasyFCM/README.md

 apply plugin: 'com.google.gms.google-services'

 dependencies {
-    compile 'com.github.trungnguyen:EasyFCM:1.0'
+    compile 'com.trung.fcm.library:EasyFCM:0.0.1'
 }
 ```
-Note that the version 1.0 use the version 9.0.2 of Firebase, if you include the library as a `submodule` you can define it in `gradle.properties` file.
+Note that the version 1.0 use the version 9.0.2 of Firebase, if you include the library as a submodule` you can define it in `gradle.properties` file.

 Add the FCM dependency to your app-level build.gradle file